anhngd/convert-OpenLDAP-to-AD/README.md

-# Convert accounts from OpenLDAP to Active directory.
+# Convert accounts from OpenLDAP to Active Directory.

+- Visual studio 2015